 Don't Worry - Much knee pain can be easy to fix.
 This summary shows how to spot and stop common sources of knee pain and injury.

 Answers In A Nutshell

 - My work is not alternative medicine.
 This is evidence-based sports medicine techniques, applied to real life - where you actually need it.
 I consider it simple standard-of-care.

 - You do not need to give up impact activities like running or martial arts, give up weights or heavy occupational work, or activities you love to do.
 By changing your daily movement habits to healthier ones, you stop common causes of pain, while you continue to get the built in exercise you need for health while you prevent causes of most pain.
 That means that changing bad knee position while you walk, climb, run, bend, and all movement, to healthy position with good gait, is more effective and far quicker that giving up running and hoping yoga poses or reps and sets of strengthening will magically change your gait or alignment for you.
 You can do it yourself in moments.

 - Not all knee pain is from what shows on an x-ray or other test or scan.
 You are not doomed by scan results.

 - Knee muscle, cartilage, or joint injury are not causes of the problem - they are RESULTs of what you are doing to hurt your knees - things you can fix yourself.
 Even when inflammation or immune response are identified, they are results, not causes.
 Understand and fix causes instead of using drugs and surgery for the results.

 - You may have several causes of pain.
 If you fix some of them, you will fix some of your pain.
 The answer is not to continue on, saying "it just takes time" and allowing the other damaging causes to continue.
 Check for other causes you may have missed and fix them all.
-Then you will stop all pain, and instead of alternating feeling better from fixing one thing and hurting from other causes, wondering why you have intermittent results, you fix all, and heal, and go on stronger and better than before.
+Then you will stop all pain, and instead of alternating feeling better from fixing one thing and hurting from other causes, wondering why you have intermittent results.